 Despite its status as a predominantly residential town, Somers does have several options for shopping and dining.
 The major shopping center is Somers Commons, located in Somers' hamlet of Baldwin Place.
 Located just off of Route 6, Somers Commons contains stores such as Stop and Shop, Goodwill, and Home Goods, as well as several smaller stores to fill most shopping needs.
 The center also contains several eateries, including a Chili's and a Cold Stone Creamery.
 The Somers Town Shopping Center, situated closer to the center of town, houses several other shopping and dining options, such as a CVS, salons, a bagel shop, and the Somersfield Restaurant.

 Other shopping and eating options are available throughout Somers.
-Some of the other major eateries include Il Forno Trattoria, which provides a more upscale Italian dining experience, and Firehouse Deli, offering nearly 40 different sandwiches.
-King Kone is a popular ice cream shop open during the summer months, which offers several different ice cream options as well as lunch foods, and Tazza Cafe provides simple yet delicious options for snacks, in addition to many different options for coffee.
+Some of the other major eateries include Il Forno Trattoria, which provides a more upscale Italian dining experience.
+King Kone is a popular ice cream shop open during the summer months, which offers several different ice cream options as well as lunch foods, Somers Hot Bagels, home of the bagel pops!
+Bagel store, deli, breakfast sandwiches, lunch food & more.
+Fresh bagels made daily, and finally, Bobo's Cafe which is a family owned and operated coffee shop with it's own personal flair.

 Many of Somers' recreational options are nature-oriented.
 Reis Park has several playing fields and courts for various sports, as well as running trails, while Lasdon Park is a former estate with walking trails, a formal garden, and a horticultural library.
 One of the more popular destinations in Somers is Muscoot Farm, a 19th century farm with a multitude of sheep, goats, cows, and other animals.
 Muscoot offers special programs year-round, and also provides picnic areas, hayrides, and miles of hiking trails.